Hippopotamus0308/data_vis_project/README.md

 ##### 2) Summary of major files and folders

-This repo/ZIP files contains the README.md(this file) for instruction, project proposal, final report, and the folder **Football_visulization**(which contains the code).
+This repo/ZIP files contains the README.md(this file) for instruction, project proposal, final report, and the folder **Football_visulization**(which contains the code) and folder **Screenshot** which contains some of the screenshots of shiny app.

 In Football_visulization folder, server.R and ui.R are the main files for shiny app. data.R is used for prepossess data, and plot_func.R stored plot function used in shiny app.